Benchmarking Pretrained Molecular Embedding Models For Molecular Representation Learning: Bayesian statistical tests

 \subsection{Decision rules and ROPE}

 The BBT supports a universal probability ROPE, independent of the downstream metric’s scale.
-Wainer proposes $[0.45,0.55]$: if the posterior lies largely in $[0.45,0.55]$ models $i$ and $j$ are practically equivalent.
-Researchers may widen or narrow this interval depending on conservativeness.
-Following Wainer’s guidance for interpretation but opting for stronger conservativeness when many models are compared, we used a wide probability ROPE of $[0.25,0.75]$.
-Despite this strict criterion, posterior probabilities were often near $1.0$ or $0.0$, yielding confident decisions.
+Wainer proposes a default interval of $[0.45, 0.55]$: if the posterior lies largely within this region, models (i) and (j) are considered practically equivalent.
+Researchers may widen or narrow this interval depending on the desired level of conservativeness.
+In our study, we followed Wainer’s guidance but opted for a more conservative ROPE of $[0.35, 0.65]$ due to the large number of models under comparison.
+Despite this strict threshold, posterior probabilities were often close to $1.0$ or $0.0$, allowing confident decisions.